-In comparison, engineered hardwood is made from different sources of wood, while solid hardwood is all-natural, straight planks (1).
+In comparison, engineered hardwood is made from different sources of wood, while solid hardwood is all-natural straight planks.

 However, if the vacuum you want doesn’t list laminate floors, check if it’s for use on “hard floors.”
-This is a general term that typically includes all three types of wood finishes, as well as tiles and ceramic floors too.
+This is a general term that typically includes all three types of wood finishes, tiles, and ceramic floors.

-With some vacuums, you’ll have to manually switch the brushes out.
-Whereas, more sophisticated models have auto-adjusting heads that use a soft brush on hard floors without intervention.
+With some vacuums, you’ll have to switch the brushes out manually.
+More sophisticated models have auto-adjusting heads that use a soft brush on hard floors without intervention.

 Choose whichever is most convenient for you, so long as it won’t erode your floors.

 Many vacuums out there have some cool features that will help you keep your floors pristine.
-Besides having auto-adjusting heads, certain vacuums also polish your floors as they clean.
+Besides having auto-adjusting heads, certain vacuums also polish your floors.

 Another useful feature you may want to consider is suction control.
 Some models have automatic suction adjustments.
-Others could offer different modes you can control with a switch.
-However, laminate floors won’t need as much suction as, say, a high pile carpet will.
+Others offer different modes you can control with a switch.
+However, laminate floors won’t need as much suction as a high pile carpet will.

-If you go for a multi-floor machine, though, suction control is even more important.
-It’s unlikely that you’ll ruin your floors with forceful suction, but it’s better to be safe than sorry.
+If you go for a multi-floor machine, suction control is even more important.
+It’s unlikely you’ll ruin your floors with forceful suction, but it’s better to be safe than sorry.

 You may think that since laminate floors are shiny, water won’t do much damage.
-In reality, though, it’s one of the fastest ways to destroy your floors (2).
+However, it’s one of the fastest ways to destroy your floors (1).

 Laminate flooring may be synthetic, but it’s made to mock wood.
 So it has the same weaknesses, and water damage is a common complaint.
 It’s perfectly fine to use a little bit of water on your floors, but you shouldn’t soak or steam them.

 For this reason, don’t get a hydraulic vacuum cleaner.
-But if you can’t resist one, make sure it has a dry capacity as well.
+But if you can’t resist one, make sure it has a dry capacity.
 Avoid steam cleaners entirely.

 This applies to canisters and uprights.
-If you’re getting a stick, backpack, or handheld vacuum, you don’t have to worry about this.
+You don’t have to worry about this if you’re getting a stick, backpack, or handheld vacuum.

-A vacuum’s wheels can scratch your laminate floor, or leave frustrating skid marks in its path.
-Vacuum machine wheels aren’t exactly a wonder of the modern world, but you should pay attention to them.
+A vacuum’s wheels can scratch your laminate floor or leave frustrating skid marks in its path.
+Vacuum machine wheels aren’t exactly a modern world wonder, but you should pay attention to them.

 Hard floor compatible models might list soft wheels in the specs, but not all manufacturers do.
 So if this information isn’t immediately apparent, delve deeper to be sure.

-If at all possible, arrange a demonstration of the machine so that you can get a feel for it, and gauge how smoothly it travels.
-This won’t always be possible, so do as much research as you can.
+If at all possible, arrange a demonstration of the machine so that you can get a feel for it and gauge how smoothly it travels.
+This won’t always be possible, so do as much research as possible.